Revelation Chapter 1

 6. Linear Chronological Sequence? - (Are Revelation’s visions presented in chronological sequence?
 If so, how do we explain the many parallel descriptions that link them?) - {PDF Copy}

-7. Literal and Nonliteral Language - {PDF Copy} - (From its opening verse, the book of Revelation demonstrates that it communicates via symbolism)
+7. Literal vs Nonliteral - {PDF Copy} - (The Book of Revelation informs the reader from the start that it communicates visually and symbolically)

 8. The Wrath of God - (Wrath refers to the final judicial sentence of God on His enemies.
 Tribulation is what the church endures) - {PDF Copy}

-9. Why do the Nations Rage? - (The conspiracy by the earth’s kings to unseat God’s Son is applied by the New Testament to the plot to destroy Jesus) - {PDF Copy}
+9. Why do the Nations Rage? - (The conspiracy by the earth’s kings to unseat God’s Son is applied by the New Testament to the plot to destroy Jesus – Psalm 2:1-6) - {PDF Copy}

 10. The Choice - {PDF Copy} - (In Revelation, humanity is divided into two and only two groups – followers of the Lamb or subjects of the Beast)